 Trait data is time consuming to collect, subject to phenotypic plasticity, and dependent on biases about what traits we think might be important.
-This has led to increasing interest in using phylogenetic proxies for the ecological variation between species.
+This has led to considerable interest in using phylogenetic proxies for the ecological variation between species.
 However, the link between phylogenetic relationships and species coexistence varies with both trait lability and ecological context.

-How does trait variation affect ecosystem function?
+How does multivariate grazer trait variation affect ecosystem function in changing seagrass systems?

-What trait combinations permit species invasions?
+What trait combinations promote species invasions?